 - 2.2 Making financial projections is a difficult exercise for an organisation such as the Council which is subject to unpredictable demands for service, regular changes in legislation and which is funded mostly by government grant.
-In addition to this there is a considerable amount of uncertainty regarding the continuing impact COVID-19 will have on the Council's costs although and more funding has been received for the current and previous years we are still unsure at this time if any additional funding will be available for future years, covered in this strategy.
-Although we are in the recovery stage of the pandemic, it is still unclear what the guidance/legislation will be around the use of buildings in particular going forward.
-This continues to make is nearly impossible to set COVID-19 budget plans covering the term of this strategy and for this reason any assessment of COVID-19 costs have been excluded from the projections.
-Report 285/21 to Angus Council does however detail the initial proposed use of COVID-19 funding which the council has held in its reserves. - 2.3 Notwithstanding the very serious challenges which arise from preparing meaningful financial projections over the medium term it is essential this exercise is undertaken to inform future service delivery / efficiency plans. - 2.4 The projections are based on a review of all of the Council's main costs, incomes and grant funding and as a result of the lack of certainty over many of these it means that the projections have not sought to apply the level of precision and detailed calculation that would normally apply to the preparation of the Council's annual budget.
+Due to world events and in particular the current level of inflation the financial projections are now even more difficult. - 2.3 Notwithstanding the very serious challenges which arise from preparing meaningful financial projections over the medium term it is essential this exercise is undertaken to inform future service delivery / efficiency plans. - 2.4 The projections are based on a review of all of the Council's main costs, incomes and grant funding and as a result of the lack of certainty over many of these it means that the projections have not sought to apply the level of precision and detailed calculation that would normally apply to the preparation of the Council's annual budget.
 The projections are, rather, based on broader assumptions over what may impact on costs and incomes over the 3 year period.
 The projections will therefore be subject to significant refinement as part of the annual budget setting processes but they do provide a broad indication of the Council's projected financial position based on the assumptions made.